A

 Review team

-A review team is a group of reviewers who can be assigned to act as gatekeepers for a launch.
-Review teams are a quick and efficient way to ensure that each of your launches receives the right level of visibility and obtains the correct approvals before being marked as complete.
-Review teams are created and populated by admins in your org, and can represent any review interests your org may have — from larger teams like product or marketing to more specific interests like privacy counsel, vendor security, and security engineering.
+A review team is a group of reviewers who can be assigned to act as gatekeepers for a Launch.
+Review teams are a quick and efficient way to ensure that each of your Launches receives the right level of visibility and obtains the correct approvals before being marked as complete.
+Review teams are created and populated by admins in your org, and can represent any review interests your org may have — from larger teams like Product or marketing to more specific interests like privacy counsel, vendor security, and security engineering.

 TerraTrue allows you to auto-assign a specific member of each review team to serve as that team’s default reviewer.
-Each time a review team is assigned to a launch, the designated default reviewer will automatically be assigned as that team’s reviewer for that launch.
-(The default reviewer can always assign a different member of their review team to serve as the reviewer on a given launch.)
+Each time a review team is assigned to a Launch, the designated default reviewer will automatically be assigned as that team’s reviewer for that Launch.
+(The default reviewer can always assign a different member of their review team to serve as the reviewer on a given Launch.)

 Reviewer